-The Qualifying judging mode requires a pass or fail decision.
-This mode is typically used as the first stage in a judging process to eliminate entries that do not meet the category or program's requirements.
-A group of administrators may do qualifying to ensure a preliminary degree of quality and integrity amongst entries that pass through to a VIP panel of judges.
+Typically used as the first stage in a judging process to eliminate entries that do not meet the category or program's requirements, the Qualifying judging mode requires a pass or fail decision.
+A group of administrators may do qualifying to ensure a preliminary degree of quality and integrity amongst entries that pass through to subsequent stages of judging.

 To set up qualifying requires three things to be configured: